PREVIEW-Olympics-Freestyle skiing--China in hunt for Aussie gold

 "We're going from a sport that only people who ski watch," he said, "to something that worldwide people care about, whether they ski or not, which in my opinion is really cool; it's exciting for our sport."

 Fans will not have to wait long for freestyle action to begin with women's moguls qualification beginning on next Thursday, the day before the opening ceremony.
-(Editing Martyn Herman)
+(Additional reporting by Martyn Herman)

 * French capital would not be able to host 2028 Olympics instead